VR-on-Linux/VR-on-Linux/README_Steam.txt

 This is a SteamVR bug and it can't really be fixed from the outside.

 There is some discussion in [url=https://www.reddit.com/r/virtualreality_linux/comments/yucy6i/steamvr_flickering_with_asyn_reprojection_solved/]this Reddit thread[/url] about some workarounds, but they can cause issues with some games.

+[h3]Potential issues with newer versions[/h3]

+If experiencing issues with performance or with launching a specific title, try reverting SteamVR to an older version such as 1.14, which can be found under Library > Add "Tools" to filter > SteamVR > Properties > Betas.
+(Note: 1.14 is not compatible with Wayland and must be used with X11.)

 [hr]
 [h1]Acknowledgements[/h1]